d | bar by Chef Daniel Boulud

 Hawthorne Food & Drink

 Tucked just off the main stretch of the Financial District, Hawthorne Food & Drink is an ideal little escape from real life in the city.
 Their floor-to-ceiling windows make you feel like you’re outside, letting in all the sunlight yet keeping out the chilly air.
-Bonus: Thursday night is ladies night!
-After 5 p.m., cocktails are $5 for ladies.
+Bonus: Thursday night (after 5:00 p.m.), cocktails are $10!

 True to the Butterbeer of the Harry Potter world, The Lockhart‘s Better Beer warms you from the inside out.
 Inspired by Harry Potter, The Lockhart’s popularity hasn’t waned since it opened, meaning it’s doing more right than just paying homage to Harry.
 The coziness of the bar combined with the warm nostalgia of Harry Potter and the comforting flavours of the Better Beer makes it an ideal spot to hunker down when you don’t fancy being outside for very long.
 And while the Better Beer is served in a pitcher that’s meant to be shared, we won’t judge you in the slightest if you want to keep the whole lot for yourself.